2. MemoToken Utility & Economic Model

 Measured at the time of the transaction.
 Transactions exceeding the limit are rejected; no trading halt or other action occurs.
 As the pool grows, the absolute dollar limit rises naturally while the percentage cap ensures no single actor can dominate price movement.

-Beyond the circuit breaker, market integrity in Phase 3 is maintained by transparency.
+Beyond the circuit breaker, market integrity in Phase 3 is maintained by the combination of published MSI and dual-wallet operations.
 The MSI is published continuously, giving participants a clear signal of whether activity is utility-driven or speculative.
-No automated intervention is triggered — participants respond to the information themselves.

 This structure reflects MemoToken's trajectory: a tightly managed launch phase giving way to a free market as liquidity deepens and the participant base grows.
 Bonding curves govern Phases 1 and 2 to prevent manipulation during price discovery; Phase 3 lets the market govern itself.